-Proper recovery time allows the body to adapt in response to your training.
-It also prevents overtraining syndrome – which can knock out your training for months if you get it.
+Proper recovery time allows the body to adapt in response to your workouts.
+It also prevents overtraining syndrome – which can knock out of the game for months if you get it.
 Our running coach Denise Sauriol – the Marathon Whisperer – is a huge advocate of recovery.
 She sees it as an essential component in any training block.
 Below are her four tips to do it well.

 To participate in the Suunto Summer Challenge all you need to do is sync your Suunto App with Map My Run, get out training, reach new badge levels and be in to win one of four Suunto 7 GPS smartwatches!
 Full details here.

 Swimming is an incredible workout for the whole body.
 The weight of your body is carried by the water, allowing muscles to relax.
 It’s a great form of active recovery.
 Especially the day after your long run.
 It helps minimize delayed onset muscle soreness.